IQSS/ondemand-loop/docs/guide/content/user_guide/uploading_files.md

     Files cannot be deleted directly from the global **Uploads** page.
     To remove a file, go to the corresponding project and use the **Delete** action inside the appropriate upload bundle.
     Click the project name to jump directly to its Upload Bundles tab.

+### Checksum verification

+A checksum verification is done after each file is uploaded to **Dataverse**.
+In case of invalid verification, `error` state will be displayed for that file despite being transferred entirely.
+Uploads checksum verification will be implemented for other connectors like **Zenodo** in the future.

+---